oleksandr-romashko/goit-algo-hw-02/README.md

 #### [# goit-algo-hw-02](https://github.com/topics/goit-algo-hw-02) <!-- omit in toc -->

-## Custom implementations of basic data structures: Queue, Deque, and Stack. <!-- omit in toc -->
+## Basic data structures: Queue, Deque, and Stack. <!-- omit in toc -->

 This project explores the fundamental concepts of **queues**, **double-ended queues (deque)**, and **stacks** through hands-on problem-solving in Python.
 It includes implementations that simulate real-world scenarios such as:

 * Request processing in a service center using `queue.Queue`
 * Palindrome checking using `collections.deque`
 * Bracket matching using a `stack` to validate delimiter symmetry